WebAssembly/design/Contributing.md

 WebAssembly is initially designed and implemented by browser vendors who are interested in meeting a variety of [use cases](UseCases.md).
-As design and implementation progresses they'll need input and contributions from developers interested in using WebAssembly.
+As design and implementation progresses, they'll need input and contributions from developers interested in using WebAssembly.

 Interested in participating?
 We suggest you start by: